kavyanshops/Heliox/README.md

 ## 🎨 Design System

-Heliox uses a cinematic space-weather aesthetic:
+Heliox use a cinematic space-weather aesthetic:

 - **Background**: Deep black surfaces with subtle atmospheric contrast
 - **Typography**: Display-forward headings with a clean body type system